wil-scott/personal-portfolio/content/posts/opi_part1.md

 boot ROM -> TF-A with BL31 -> Secondary Program Loader (SPL) -> U-boot

-Each step prepares initializes the hardware and hands over control to the subsequent program.
+Each step prepares the hardware and hands over control to the subsequent program.
 This is all a little low-level for our purposes (the .bin file we generated handles the nitty-gritty), but it's nice to know what's happening under the hood.

 ### Preparing our SDCard
 After connecting the SDcard to our linux system we need to identify it on our system.
 Because I used a USB adapter, my micro-SD card was identified as sdX (usually sda).
 You can run the `lsblk` command to see what block devices are available on your system.